mdomagk/personal-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Data Mining
+  - Time Series Analysis
-  - Artificial Intelligence
+  - Visualizations
+  - Electrical Power Systems
-  - Computational Linguistics
+  - Power Qualtiy
-  - Information Retrieval
+  - Harmonics

 # Education to show in About widget
 education: